Fear

 Fear of Imminent Danger

-This is the natural emotion which we feel when some jerk comes along and sticks a gun in our face or a drunk swerves from the opposing lane into ours, and other such occasions where our life is somehow threatened.
+This is the natural emotion which we feel when a criminal comes along and sticks a gun in our face, or a drunk swerves from the opposing lane into ours, and all other such occasions where our life is somehow threatened.
 Sometimes a threat lacks the presence of a human agent such as an animal attack, a natural disaster, or similar events.
 But regardless of how that danger presents itself (real or imagined), we occasionally perceive a threat of immediate grievous bodily harm to ourselves, our loved ones, and/or to a lesser extent the loss of our property and the aftermath of such a loss.

 This kind of fear is the inevitable reaction.